 No matter how you are going to get to the Jaco Beach bus station, we have created a custom map for you, so you can always check if you are taking the right way; right here, you may access the Map to Get to Terminal 7-10 in San Jose.

 How much could an Uber charge from the Airport to Jaco Beach?

 Is not that expensive; the equivalent colones amount to USD that appears on the screenshot is on today (currency exchange may change) $65.00 if you are traveling with some friend, it will be $32.5 each, and you won’t have to go to the bus station, you won’t have to pay the taxi or Uber to get there.

 One of the main attractions of Carara is the opportunity to see the scarlet macaw in their natural habitats; however, you can get see more than this macaw; since the park is the house of more than 350 different birds.

 The other key point of Carara is its “Sendero Universal.”
 Its a sidewalk into the park that allows elders, children, and people with disabilities to enjoy nature.
 If you are visiting with toddlers or babies, it’s pretty useful; cause you could use the baby trolley in that path.

 It is a park that allows families to experience the Tropical Rainforest; if you are at Jaco Beach, reserve one morning to spend in it.

 Key points about Carara National Park

-- Rainy months are September, October, and November.
+- The months with more rain are September, October, and November.

-- This place counts with a parking lot and bathrooms at the main entrance.
+- The place counts with a parking lot and bathrooms at the main entrance.